michael-simons/biking2/README.md

 # biking2

+> [!NOTE]
-*NOTE:* The successor to this project is [biking3][9], which is what my [instance][1] is running these days.
+> The successor to this project is [biking3][9], which is what my [instance][1] is running these days.
 I might update dependencies here some time, but I am not doing any further development in here.

 ## Abstract